Article

 Supplier invoicing is a critical process that keeps the financial wheels of businesses running smoothly.
 It's essentially the mechanism through which suppliers - the entities that provide goods or services to a company - charge their clients, with a detailed document, commonly known as an invoice.
 An invoice lays out the particulars, such as the nature of the goods or services rendered, quantities, pricing, payment terms, and payment due date.

-By issuing an invoice, the supplier initiates a legal claim for payment, essentially formalizing the transaction.
-Once the client receives the invoice, it's their responsibility to verify the details, reconcile any discrepancies, and ultimately, authorize payment according to the agreed-upon terms.
+By issuing an invoice, the supplier initiates a legal claim for payment, essentially formalising the transaction.
+Once the client receives the invoice, it's their responsibility to verify the details, reconcile any discrepancies, and ultimately, authorise payment according to the agreed-upon terms.

 Best Practices for creating an effective supplier invoice